Knight-King-0007/delta-demo-1/README.md

 # delta-demo-1
-This is for my demo class of git and github
+This is for my demo class of git and Github.